Nunes: FBI may have violated criminal statutes in FISA application to spy on Trump adviser Carter Page

 “Former and current DOJ and FBI leadership have confirmed to the committee that unverified information from the Steele dossier comprised an essential part of the FISA applications related to Carter Page,” Nunes wrote Thursday.

-Nunes listed five criminal statues that were possibly violated, including conspiracy, obstruction of justice, contempt of court.
-It also cites statues that make it a crime to willfully deprive a person of a right protected by the Constitution and another preventing unauthorized electronic surveillance.
+Nunes listed five criminal statutes that were possibly violated, including conspiracy, obstruction of justice, contempt of court.
+It also cites statutes that make it a crime to willfully deprive a person of a right protected by the Constitution and another preventing unauthorized electronic surveillance.

 In the letter, Nunes asks Sessions whether these protocols requiring verified information have changed, and if not, what steps the DOJ or FBI taken to hold officials behind the Page application accountable.